edf-hpc/unclebench/docs/source/ubench-run.md

 # -p <platform>
-  Name of the configuration that prodives platform settings needed to run the benchmark.
+  Name of the configuration that provides platform settings needed to run the benchmark.

 # -b <bench> [<bench> ...]